 Frequently, the women will turn away and cover their face with their scarf.
 I am patient.
 When they turn back to me, I smile and “plead” again.
 If that doesn’t work, I show them other photos on the LCD monitor.
 Mostly they will “relent” and provide a broad smile back to my lens.
 It’s a bit of a cat and mouse game, but eventually, the girls are happy to pose.
 Sometimes, ladies just need a little coaxing?

-Other times, I must admit, I walk away, and then use my zoom lens.
+Other times, I must admit, I walk away.

 Here in Dire Dawa, “I finally feel like I am in Africa.”

 East of Addis Ababa, headed toward the Somali desert, Dire Dawa attracts Afar herders, Somali pastoralists and Oromo farmers.
 This area has a distinctly Muslim feel.
 And in defiance of the monotony of the desert, the women dress in a multitude of outrageous colors.
 And so, through the Moorish style, horseshoe arches, I delve into the narrow lanes of the chaotic Kafira Market.

 Dire Dawa is off the normal tourist route so my presence causes a bit of commotion – a mini festival.
 Me and my camera seem to bring out the best in the people here.
 Kids follow me around.
 Men and women are kind and welcoming.
 I even get one marriage proposal.
 (Or was it two?
 I think the sisters were competing.)

 I wander and wander.
 I think I could wander for hours.
 I am so comfortable here in the market.
 I love the colors.
 I love the chaos.
 I love the smiles.
 I love the way this colorful chaos makes me feel.
 I love the way the people make me feel.
 And if I get lost?
 Well, that’s the fun, isn’t it!